HALL OF FAME

 As a coach, Tony Trad is arguably one of the best the game has seen.

-Tony has an impressive record; At 104 Australian caps, he is our most capped international coach.
-He has been the NSW Head Coach for the Men’s program since 2012, and mentors’ coaches at all levels with in his home Region, Sydney Mets.
-He has lead Western Suburbs TA to 8 State Cup titles and 5 Vawdon Cups across Men’s and Mixed Open.
+Tony has an impressive record; At 104 Australian caps, he is our most-capped international coach.
+He has been the NSW Head Coach for the Men’s program since 2012, and mentors coaches at all levels within his home Region, Sydney Mets.
+He has led Western Suburbs TA to 8 State Cup titles and 5 Vawdon Cups across Men’s and Mixed Open.

 Hall of Fame Inductees: 2013

-Amanda Judd, like her twin sister Kristy who still plays at the top level, changed the way the women’s game was played and Amanda refined.
-Pure attacking genius who could step was equally devastation of either foot while dummying and not losing pace often had both the defense and spectators looking the wrong way.
-Arguable the best female hole runner to play the game she had the uncanny ability to place her body in positions thought to be impossible to get the ball down.
-Often leaving all of us watching her in amazement of what had just occurred.
-She like her sister was always at her best when the game was on the biggest stage and the mind meld that she and Kristy possessed when on the field left all in awe of the her talent.
-Amanda has won 6 State Cups, 11 Vawdon Cups and 5 NTLs.
-She also won back to back Smith Medals in 2005 and 2006 and is the sixth all time vote getter in the Smith Medal.
+Amanda Judd, like her twin sister Kristy who still plays at the top level, changed the way the women’s game was played and Amanda refined it.
+The pure attacking genius who could step was equally devastating of either foot while dummying and not losing pace often had both the defense and spectators looking the wrong way.
+Arguably the best female hole runner to play the game she had the uncanny ability to place her body in positions thought to be impossible to get the ball down.
+Often leaving all of us watching her in amazement at what had just occurred.
+She like her sister was always at her best when the game was on the biggest stage and the mind meld that she and Kristy possessed when on the field left all in awe of her talent.
+Amanda has won 6 State Cups, 11 Vawdon Cups, and 5 NTLs.
+She also won back-to-back Smith Medals in 2005 and 2006 and is the sixth all-time vote-getter in the Smith Medal.
 She represented NSW from 2001 to 2008 in Opens.
 She has 62 international caps for Australia.

 Hall of Fame Inductees: 2011